httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     character, abort these steps and ignore the cookie entirely.

-4. If the sum of the lengths of cookie-name and cookie-value is more than 4096 bytes, abort these steps and ignore the cookie entirely.
+4. If the sum of the lengths of cookie-name and cookie-value is more than 4096 octets, abort these steps and ignore the cookie entirely.

 5. Create a new cookie with name cookie-name, value cookie-value.
 Set the creation-time and the last-access-time to the current date and time.